Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

     every time it is updated in its real location.
 Because Windows doesn't have functional links.
 -   Heading update for Logic Analyzer

+## Commit \#109 03/19/2021

+Changes:
+-   Refactor EBTKS_SD.cpp to remove major code duplication that supported MOUNT for the SD Card
+-   Remove type field for printer in CONFIG.TXT